devd/starttls-explainer/README.md

+Unless you want to hack on the code, you probably want to install from https://chrome.google.com/webstore/detail/starttls-explainer/gclfifmlfchoicneobnmpjbcaieeolgn

 # STARTTLS explainer
 A gmail extension that shows an icon explaining the security of the TLS encryption of the email you received.
 For no encryption, it shows a scary icon.